Posts

 25+ years leading technology companies through multiple technology transitions(Experience leading UnifyCX (6,000+ employees) and portfolio companies through AI transformation)

 The rapid advancement of artificial intelligence is fundamentally changing how we work, innovate, and build companies.
 As a leader who has navigated multiple technology transitions over 25+ years, I've observed that AI presents unique challenges and opportunities for those in leadership positions.
+The shift from cloud computing to mobile-first to AI-native has been faster and more disruptive than any transition I've experienced, and it demands a different kind of leadership than what got most of us to where we are today.
+What makes this moment distinct is scale and speed.
+At UnifyCX, where we have more than 6,000 employees delivering customer experience solutions, I've watched AI compress what used to be six-month implementation cycles into weeks.
+That acceleration changes not just the technology stack but the fundamental rhythm of decision-making, team development, and strategic planning.
+Leaders who treat AI as just another tool to deploy are missing the point entirely.
+It is reshaping the very nature of what leadership means.
 For practical AI implementation guidance, see AI Strategy for CEOs.
 For the specific tools we're using, check out The AI Tools Running My Companies.
 The most significant shift I've witnessed is the changing relationship between leaders and information.
 In previous eras, leadership value was often tied to having privileged access to information and expertise.
-Today, with AI democratizing access to information and analysis, leadership must evolve to focus on:
+A senior executive could differentiate themselves by knowing the market data, having the analyst reports, or holding relationships that yielded insider knowledge.
+Today, with AI democratizing access to information and analysis, that advantage has largely evaporated.
+Any team member with the right prompts can surface insights that once took entire departments to compile.
+Leadership must evolve to focus on:

 The New Leadership Focus